glasnt/blog/about.md

 <a href="http://glasnt.com/katie.png"><img style="float: right" src="http://glasnt.com/katie.png" width="200px"></a>

-> Katie has worn many different hats over the years.
+> Katie has worn many different <a href="https://glasnt.com/hats/">hats</a> over the years.
 She has been a
 > software developer for many languages, systems administrator for
 > multiple operating systems, and speaker on many different topics.
 >